redBus Interview Experience for Software Engineer | On-Campus 2021

 - Introduce yourself

-- Coding question to solve ( first occurrence of a number, binary search (palindrome, sorting for others)) and even explain the approach used with time complexity.
+- Coding questions to solve ( first occurrence of a number, binary search (palindrome, sorting for others)) and even explain the approach used with time complexity

-- Questions regarding projects are mentioned in the resume.
-I was asked to show the code if the code is there in the system.
+- Questions regarding projects mentioned in the resume were asked.
+I was asked to show the code if the code is there in the system

 30 students were shortlisted for the next round.